Freddie1056/finalprojectphase3/README.md

 │
 ├── inventory/
 │   ├── __init__.py
-│   └── inventory.py      # Logic for managing the inventory
+│   └── inventory.py      # Core logic for managing inventory
 │
-├── main.py               # Entry point for running the program
+├── main.py               # Main application entry point
-├── requirements.txt      # List of Python dependencies
+├── requirements.txt      # List of project dependencies
-└── README.md             # This file
+└── README.md             # Project documentation
 Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+We welcome contributions to improve the system.
+If you would like to contribute, please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Commit your changes (git commit -m 'Add your feature').
+Push to the branch (git push origin feature/your-feature).
+Create a Pull Request.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For more details, refer to the LICENSE file.